 One of the best ways to keep your team invested in your business?
 Simple – invest in them.
 In addition to onboarding, help them to hone their professional skill set by offering ongoing training.
 This can either be for brushing-up on current knowledge or learning new skills.
 It’s a top way of demonstrating how valuable an employee’s input is to the business.

 This doesn’t necessarily have to be fresh skills – it can also stretch to core strengths such as organization and time management, which are particularly important to millennials.
-Research has shown that only half of millennials easily prioritize tasks in the workplace, compared to 71% of their older-generation counterparts.
+Research has shown that only half of millennials easily prioritize tasks in the work environment, compared to 71% of their older-generation counterparts.

 Social Events – Go Big or Go Home